ggozad/oterm/README.md

 ### Chat session storage

 All your chat sessions are stored locally in a sqlite database.
+You can customize the directory where the database is stored by setting the `OTERM_DATA_DIR` environment variable.

 You can find the location of the database by running `oterm --db`.

 ### Screenshots

 ![Chat](screenshots/chat.png)
 ![Model selection](./screenshots/model_selection.png)
 ![Image selection](./screenshots/image_selection.png)